mrunlikeliest/ROI-Extraction-From-Hand-Image/README.md

 ------------------------------------------------------------------------------------------

 ## Methods that didn't work:
-1. Skin Segmentation->Contour detection->Finding min area contour to find finger print.
+1. Skin Segmentation->Contour detection->Finding min area contour to find fingerprint.
 2. Skin Segmentation->Finding Convex hull and Contour intersection point and finally locating ROI
 3. Using deep learning (limited computational power)
 4. Extracting ROIs using Haar Cascade.

-Codes can be found in Methods_That_Didnt_Work folder.
+Codes can be found in the Methods_That_Didnt_Work folder.

 ------------------------------------------------------------------------------------------